victor-porcar/TimelapseDNGInterpolator2/README.md

 Where:

 * `dng-settings-interpolator-X.X.jar` is the latest version of the tool (located in `/bin`directory of this repository)
-* `D:\IMAGES` is the folder containing all the **.dng files
+* `D:\IMAGES` is the folder containing all the **.DNG files
-* `D:\BACKUP` is a folder where the tool will make a copy before changing any file
+* `D:\BACKUP` is a folder where the tool will make a copy before changing anything.
-* --files : it means that subsequent parameters will be the names of files to interpolate (Image01.dng Image20.dng)
+* --files : it means that subsequent parameters will be the names of files that defines the range to interpolate settings [Image01.dng, Image20.dng]
-* --settings: it means that subsequent parameters will be the settings to interpolate
+* --settings: it means that subsequent parameters will have the name the settings to interpolate.
-* `crs:Exposure2012` is the name of Exposure setting in XMP definitions of the DNG file (see settings chapter below)
+* `crs:Exposure2012` is the name of the setting "Exposure" in a DNG file (see how to know the name of the settings below)

 Once the execution is over, the exposure value for range of images from `Image02.dng`  to `Image19.dng` will have been overwritten by the tool as per a linear interpolation function between values 1 (from `Image01.dng` ) and 2 (`Image20.dng`)

-## Parameters
+## Arguments

-#### Interpolate a set of settings
+Broadly speaking, the tool suppors the following arguments:

 `java -jar dng-settings-interpolator-X.X.jar [image_directory] [backup_directory] --file [file1] [file2] ... [filen] --settings [setting1 Name] [setting2 name] ... [settingN name]`

-It interpolates the following *range* of images

-[file1, file2]
-[file2, file3]
-...
-[filen-1, filen]

-Note: If no --settings argument is provider, the tool will interpolate ALL settings
+Please note that `--settings` is optional, if no --settings argument is provider, the tool will interpolate ALL settings

 #### View all available settings